rmzelle/writing/docs/primer.rst

 "numeric" Compound Styles
 '''''''''''''''''''''''''

 Compound styles are a variation of the **numeric** in-text style format.
 With these styles, popular in the field of chemistry, bibliographic entries may contain multiple references.
-Once a citation has defined such a bibliographic entry (e.g, "[2]"), it becomes possible to cite individual items within the entry, e.g. with "[2b]".
+Once a citation has defined such a bibliographic entry (e.g, "[2]"), it becomes possible to cite individual items within the entry (e.g., "[2b]").
 This format is not yet supported by CSL.

 **Example Bibliography**